Banana Protein Oatmeal

 If you’re looking for a delicious and healthy meal prep recipe, this Banana Protein Oatmeal makes a fantastic choice.
 It’s super easy to make and can be stored in the fridge in jars to enjoy as an on-the-go breakfast throughout the week.

-I recommend storing leftover oatmeal in glass jars if possible, but any airtight storage containers will work.
+If possible, I recommend storing leftover oatmeal in glass jars, but any airtight storage containers will work.
 Once properly contained, you can store oatmeal in one of two ways:

 • In the fridge for up to 3-5 days.